 Due to the increase in permitting processing needs, the following changes took place as of April 15, 2013:

 * Walk-Thru hours are Monday-Thursday, excluding legal holidays, from 7:00 - 9:00 a.m.

 * Plans Drop-Off hours are Monday-Friday, excluding legal holidays, from 7:00 - 1:00 p.m.
 (Sign-In List will be closed at 1:00 p.m.)

 * A limit of 5 Walk-Thru permit applications allowed per project.

 *Walk-Thru Criteria List is available.

-* Design Professional Meeting takes place on Friday's between the hours of 7:00 a.m. - Noon.
+* Pre-Construction and Design Professional Day meetings take place on Friday's between the hours of 7:00 a.m. - Noon.

 *Permit Applications must be complete and contractors active and registered with the City of Doral before meeting with Permit Clerk for processing.

 National Electrical Code Change

 Fire/DERM Concurrent Plan Reviews